 - have opportunities to engage with peers from diverse, cultural backgrounds

-Northeastern intends to work with American Campus Communities (ACC) in the design, development and management of the student housing project.
+Northeastern is working with American Campus Communities (ACC) in the design, development and management of the student housing project.
 ACC has established itself as a leader in quality student housing communities nationwide.
 It has developed 95 student housing communities totaling more than 62,500 beds, including 72 on-campus communities totaling approximately 48,500 beds.
 ACC is committed to serving the needs of students, residents, parents, and educational institutions.